 Nature is one big playground, and in North Carolina we’re lucky it has an abundance of ways to wow.
-Experience the thrill of sliding down waterfalls, see breathtaking views from a mile-high bridge and other family-friendly activities at our state parks.
+Experience the thrill of sliding down waterfalls, see breathtaking views from a mile-high bridge and other family-friendly activities at our state parks and national parks.

 1 Walk a Mile High at Grandfather Mountain

 1 Walk a Mile High at Grandfather MountainLinvilleSee on map

 Talk about bragging rights – families can boast they made it across America’s highest suspension footbridge after braving the mile-high, 228-foot bridge swinging across an 80-foot chasm.
 Yet, the picture-worthy views are the best reward; well, that and the homemade sweets at the mountain’s Fudge Shop.
 Look out for loads of butterflies in the candy shop’s adjacent garden, too.
 Before you go, call ahead to Mildred’s Grill, located on Grandfather Mountain, for boxed lunches or stop by after your bridge journey for lunch-with-a-view from its outdoor tables or through the huge dining room windows.
 (These attractions are operated by the Grandfather Mountain Stewardship Foundation, which is a separate entity from Grandfather Mountain State Park.)

 2 Rent a Canoe or Rowboat at William B. Umstead State Park

 2 Rent a Canoe or Rowboat at William B. Umstead State ParkRaleighSee on map